nathankot/mjolnir.tiling/README.md

 })
 ```

-## Layouts

-Currently there are only 3 different layouts, but it's easy to add new ones (PR's welcome!)

-* fullscreen
-* main-vertical
-* main-horizontal

 ### Using custom layouts

 You can define your own layouts like so (please see [layouts.lua](/layouts.lua) for definition examples:)